Zenithsiz/dcb/dcb-io/src/drv.md

 # Layout

+The `.DRV` filesystem splits the file into sectors of `0x800` bytes, dedicating each one to either a file or directory.
+Both files and directories may only begin at the start of each sector, but may span various sectors.

-The `.DRV` filesystem begins with the root directory.
+The filesystem proper begins with a directory sector, called the 'root' directory.
-From there all other directories and files are situated, always sector (2048) aligned.

-See the [`dir`] documentation for more information on the directory structure.
+See the [`dir`] documentation for more information on how each directory works.